The origin of the difference between space and time: The main ideas

 I also want to clarify some conceptual details that are important for a deeper understanding of gravity.
 Physicists are used to think that there is a great difference between the gravitational field and all other fields, because other fields describe some dynamics for which spacetime serves as a background, while the gravity field describes the dynamics of spacetime itself.
-So, they often imagine that spacetime itself cannot exist without the existence of the gravity field $g_{\mu\nu}(x)$, whereas it can exist without other fields (which corresponds to $T_{\mu\nu}=0$ in the Einstein equation).
+So, they often imagine that spacetime itself cannot exist without the existence of the gravity field $g_{\mu\nu}(x)$, whereas it can exist without other fields (which corresponds to $T_{\mu\nu}=0$ in the Einstein equation), and without the dark energy (which can be absorbed into a term contributing to the total $T_{\mu\nu}$).
 However, a manifold with coordinates $x^{\mu}$ can be well defined even without the metric being defined.
 This leads to the possibility of interpreting the gravitational field in such a way that it differs much less from the other fields.
 Such an interpretation could be useful in order to formulate a consistent theory of quantum gravity.